 - Recruit (MI-activated) macrophages and causes inflammation

-- They release a range of Tumor Necrosis Factor-α (TNF-α), which recruits and activates additional immune cells to the site
+- They release a range of Tumor Necrosis Factor-α (TNF-α), which recruits and activates additional immune cells at the site

 - Originate predisposition toward insulin resistance